laithalzyoud/spark-glue-data-catalog-macos/README.md

-# spark-glue-data-catalog
+# spark-glue-data-catalog-macos

-This project builds Apache Spark in way it is compatible with AWS Glue Data Catalog.
+This project builds Apache Spark in way it is compatible with AWS Glue Data Catalog on macOS.

 It was mostly inspired by awslabs' Github project [awslabs/aws-glue-data-catalog-client-for-apache-hive-metastore][1] and its various issues and user feedbacks.